Civil Rights & History

 The campus of Tougaloo College has a storied past and is recognized as “The Cradle of the Civil Rights Movement in Mississippi“ because of the fundamental principles of freedom, equality, justice and America’s promise.
 Visit Woodworth Chapel on the school's campus.

 Explore the Farish Street Historic District, a 125-acre late-nineteenth-century grid-patterned neighborhood, listed on the National Register of Historic Places.
 This is where you'll find over 100 years of rich African-American heritage.
 Visit the newly renovated Alamo Theater then stop in for a drink or meal at Johnny T’s (formerly known as The Crystal Palace Night Club) where the likes of Duke Ellington, Lionel Hampton and Louis Armstrong once performed.
 You'll also want to visit Big Apple Inn - a spot frequented by Medgar Evers and other leaders of the movement - for tamales, smokes and pig ear sandwiches.

 Other sites will have you singing along at one of our historic churches: Christ Temple Church of Christ Holiness, U.S.A.
 Old Mt.
-Helm Baptist Church, Central United Methodist Church, Farish Street Baptist Church or Woodworth Chapel at Tougaloo College.
+Helm Baptist Church, Central United Methodist Church or Farish Street Baptist Church.

 Jackson served as a drum major for many moments in history that had a significant impact on the scope of America.
 Spend a day, or a week, with us and we guarantee you'll leave feeling uplifted and enriched by the experience.